ShZil/network-utilities/Scanner/README.md

 [01:02] DHCP testing could use command(s) `ipconfig /release & ipconfig /renew`

 [15:34] Gonna rewrite the @threadify to limit the amount of active threads.

+[18:54] Done lol.
+See util.py:88 for additional change